agello/techlab/labs/01_quicktour.md

 Within a project, authorized users can manage and organize their own resources.

-The resources within a project are linked via a transparent [SDN] (https://de.wikipedia.org/wiki/Software-defined_networking).
+The resources within a project are linked via a transparent [SDN](https://de.wikipedia.org/wiki/Software-defined_networking).
 This allows the individual components of a project to be deployed to different nodes in a multi-node setup.
 They are visible and accessible via the SDN.

 ### Pods